Phlebotomy Technician PBT (ASCP) Certification - Eligibility & Testing

 - National Healthcareer Association (NHA)

-According to the Louisiana State Board of Medical Examiners, phlebotomists are categorized as clinical laboratory personnel and therefore are required to be certified.
+According to the Louisiana State Board of Medical Examiners, phlebotomists are categorized as clinical laboratory personnel and must be certified.

-In Nevada, both the individual phlebotomist and the office providing the procedure must be certified.
-Both applications can be found on the Nevada Division of Public and Behavioral Health (DPBH) website.
+The individual phlebotomist and the office providing the procedure must be certified in Nevada.
+Both applications are on the Nevada Division of Public and Behavioral Health (DPBH) website.

-The Washington State Department of Health reports that with an invasive procedure such as phlebotomy, individuals must have a medical assistant certification.
+The Washington State Department of Health reports that individuals must have a medical assistant certification with an invasive procedure such as phlebotomy.

 Please note that the specific number of venipunctures and supervised clinical hours for these four states vary by certifying agency and state requirements.